There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

-Read on to learn some of the best ways to rent a car.
+Here, you’ll learn some of the best ways to rent a car for less.

 At first glance, advertised deals on car rentals can seem inexpensive.

 The sticker shock may come once you’re actually at the counter.
 That’s because, in addition to the base rate of a rental car, costs may include:

 • Additional driver cost.
 Are you going to be the only driver or will you be sharing driving duties with someone else?
 If someone else will be driving, it’s a good idea to add them to the rental to potentially avoid liability if something were to happen if someone else were behind the wheel.

 • Fuel Purchase Option (FPO).
 This option allows a renter to pay for the full tank of gas at the time of rental and return the tank empty.
 It may be cheaper to fill the tank yourself.
 However, if you are the kind of person who likely returns a car close to the deadline and is racing to catch a flight, the FPO can save time and might be worth it.

 • Fuel and Service.
 If you forgo the FPO and don’t return the car with a full tank, you will likely be charged for the cost of fuel, as well as a fee for the refueling service.

 • Insurance.
 Insurance can include Loss Damage Waiver, Liability Insurance, Personal Accident Insurance, and Personal Effects Coverage.
 This insurance may or may not be necessary, depending on your existing car insurance coverage or the possibility of coverage via the credit card used for the reservation.

 • Premium Emergency Roadside Service.
 This service can provide roadside assistance in the event of an emergency.